Kneading pizza dough by hand is much easier than people think.

-In part 2 of this series about making Neapolitan pizza from scratch, I show you exactly how to knead pizza dough by hand.
-You don’t an electric mixer or anything special.
-You just need (excuse the pun) your hands and a bowl!
+This is part 2 of the series about making Neapolitan pizza from scratch.
+You don’t need an electric mixer or anything special, you just need (excuse the pun) your hands and a bowl!

 If you missed part 1 on mixing the ingredients you can check it out here.
 If you want to find out about kneading pizza dough by hand then read on!